 d) For cases of consolidation of frequency assignments in the MIFR of different GSO networks submitted by an administration (or an administration acting on behalf of a group of named administrations) under Article 11 of the Radio Regulations, category N1 shall apply, for cases submitted under Appendices 30 or 30A, category P2 shall apply, and for cases submitted under Appendix 30B, category P5 shall apply.

-e) For non-geostationary satellite networks, the flat fee for categories C1, C2, C3, N1, N2 and N3 is applicable from 100 units to 25 000 units.
+e) For non-geostationary satellite networks, the flat fee for categories A1, C1, C2, C3, N1, N2, N3, N4 and N5 is applicable from 100 units to 25 000 units.
 From 25 000 units to 75 000 units, there is an additional fee per additional unit, equal to the flat fee divided by 50 000.
-Above 75 000 units, there is no additional fee per additional unit.
+Above 75 000 units, there is an additional fee per additional unit, equal to the flat fee divided by 400 000.

+f) The multiplier for each frequency group shall be the sum of factors A and B but not less than 1, factor A being 80% of the number of sets of orbital planes associated with the group under consideration, factor B being 20% of the mean number of satellites per set of orbital planes associated with the group under consideration divided by 1 000 and rounded up.
+For the purposes of Decision 482, two orbital planes are in the same set if they have the same value of apogee, perigee, angle of inclination and, in the case of non-circular orbits, the same value of the argument of the perigee.

+g) For categories C1 to C3, each filing subject to Nos.
+22.5C, 22.5D, 22.5F and 22.5L is subject to an additional fee of CHF 3 200 per examination scenario.
+The number of examination scenarios corresponds to those submitted by the notifying administration in accordance with Appendix 4 of the Radio Regulations and using the latest version of the BR SpaceCap software.

+h) For categories N1 to N3, each filing subject to Nos.
+22.5C, 22.5D, 22.5F and 22.5L is subject to an additional fee of CHF 3 200 per examination scenario only if the examination scenario contains modified or new parameters compared to the corresponding CR/C filing.

 * Definition of category for coordination (C) and notification (N)